-- In addition to the Information provided by OSI, the Student Conduct Panel, at the discretion of the Chairperson, may accept additional pertinent Information and testimony (including impact statements).
-Any letters of recommendation submitted by the Respondent will be admitted for consideration at the discretion of the Chairperson and, if admitted, will be viewed only during Panel deliberations.
+- In addition to the Information provided by OSI, the Student Conduct Panel, at the discretion of the Chair, may accept additional pertinent information and testimony (including impact statements).
+Any letters of recommendation submitted by the Respondent will be admitted for consideration at the discretion of the Chair and, if admitted, will be viewed only during Panel deliberations.

-- All procedural questions arising during the hearing are subject to the final decision of the Chairperson.
+- All procedural questions arising during the hearing are subject to the final decision of the Chair.

 - The Student Conduct Panel in consultation with OSI, may reasonably accommodate concerns for the personal safety and well-being of the Complainant(s), Respondent(s), and/or Witnesses during the hearing.

-- The Student Conduct Panel shall make a recording and/or summary transcription of the proceeding, which will serve as the official record of the hearing.
+- The Student Conduct Panel shall make a recording of the proceeding, which will serve as the official record of the hearing.
 No other recording will be permitted.
-The Respondent or the Complainant may request a copy of the Institute's recording upon payment of the cost to reproduce the recording, or may listen to the original recording in a location designated by OSI at no charge.
-The record shall be the property of the Institute, and is subject to the Family Educational Rights and Privacy Act of 1974, 20 USC §1232g.
+The Respondent or the Complainant may request a copy of the Institute's recording or may listen to the original recording in a location designated by OSI at no charge.
+The record shall be the property of the Institute and is subject to the Family Educational Rights and Privacy Act of 1974, 20 USC §1232g.

-In determining the severity of sanctions or corrective actions the following should be considered: the frequency, severity, and/or nature of the offense, history of past conduct, an offender’s willingness to accept responsibility, previous institutional response to similar conduct, and the institution’s interests.
-The student conduct panel may recommend, or the Student Conduct Administrator will determine, sanctions and issue notice of the same, as outlined above.
+In determining the severity of sanctions or corrective actions the following should be considered: the frequency, severity, and/or nature of the offense, history of past conduct, a Respondent’s willingness to accept responsibility, previous institutional response to similar conduct, strength of the evidence, and the wellbeing of the Institute community.
+The Institute will determine sanctions and issue notice of the same, as outlined above.

 1. Sanction Descriptions

-Suspension means that the Student has been found responsible for violating the Institute’s Policy.
+Suspension means a Student, Group, or RSO has been found responsible for violating the Institute’s Policy.
 Suspension is separation of the Student from the Institute for a specified period of time, after which the Student is eligible to return.
-Conditions for readmission may be specified by OSI or the Vice President for Student Life and Dean of Students.
-A suspended Student shall immediately leave campus and may not re-enter campus without prior approval from the Vice President for Student Life and Dean of Students.
+Conditions for readmission may be specified by OSI or the Associate Vice President for Student Engagement and Well-being/Dean of Students.
+A suspended Student shall immediately leave campus and may not re-enter campus without prior approval from the Associate Vice President for Student Engagement and Well-being/Dean of Students.
 Students on suspension are not permitted to enroll in classes at the Institute during their suspension.
 OSI will determine when the Respondent has met the requirements for readmission.
 For an RSO, the Institute will withdraw recognition for the duration of the suspension.
 Any further disciplinary violation may result in disciplinary action up to and including Expulsion.

-Expulsion means that the Student has been found responsible for violating the Institute’s Policy.
+Expulsion means a Student, Group, or RSO has been found responsible for violating the Institute’s Policy.
 Expulsion is permanent separation and termination of the Respondent’s status as a Georgia Tech Student, and exclusion from Institute Premises, privileges, and activities.
 For an RSO, the Institute permanently withdraws recognition.

 2. Supplementary Requirements

-a.
-Restitution: Payment to the Institute or to an affected party for damages resulting from a violation of the Student Code of Conduct.
+- Restitution: Payment to the Institute or to an affected party for damages resulting from a violation of the Code.